peterheb/rembg-lambda/README.md

 ## License

 The example handler and Dockerfile provided here are licensed under an MIT-0 license.
-Feel free to use and adapt for own purposes, commercial or otherwise.
+Feel free to use and adapt for your own purposes, commercial or otherwise.

 ## Future Directions / Open Questions